 Any open flue will result in a lower EPC rating, as they will be letting the heat rise out of your property.
 It’s consequently advisable to block off any unused flues.
 This can be as easy as stuffing some spare loft insulation up there.

 Low Energy Bulbs:

-If you have any light fittings with missing bulbs then fit them with low energy light bulbs.
-It’s not suggested to go around replacing all of your incandescent bulbs with low energy units, but rather just to replace them as the old ones burn out.
-Whilst low energy bulbs do have an effect on the EPC rating, it’s only a small one.
+When you have any light fittings with missing bulbs then fit them with low energy light bulbs.
+It’s not recommended to go around replacing all your incandescent bulbs with low energy units, but rather just to replace them as the old ones burn out.
+Whilst low energy bulbs do have an effect on the EPC rating, it is only a small one.
 For example, changing all the bulbs in a four bedroom hose from incandescent would make about a 2% distinction to the properties EPC rating.
-Whilst this is only a small improvement, it’s feasible that it could make the distinction to your rating if you are on the borderline between, for example, an E or a D rating.
+Whilst this is only a small improvement, it is feasible that it could make the distinction to your rating if you are on the borderline between, for instance, an E or a D rating.

-Obviously there are lots of more costly measures you could take to improve your EPC rating, such as replacing your boiler having a band A boiler, increasing your loft insulation and filling your cavity walls.
-Nevertheless in the event you follow the above guidance then you will have carried out every thing feasible to cheaply and effortlessly improve your EPC rating prior to the Energy Assessor visits
+Clearly there are many much more costly measures you could take to enhance your EPC rating, such as replacing your boiler having a band A boiler, growing your loft insulation and filling your cavity walls.
+However in the event you follow the above advice then you will have done everything feasible to cheaply and effortlessly enhance your EPC rating prior to the Energy Assessor visits